alXKl/taxonomy-editor/readme.md

 be consistent when annotating over the whole process.

 ### 4.5.
 Learning & Predicting
-Whith annotating word-pairs, training data is created in the form of
+Whith annotating word-pairs, training data is created in form of json
 ```console
 {"x":"word_1","y":"word_2","relation":"relation-type"}
 ```